Most state laws require drivers to buy two types of liability car insurance coverage to drive legally:

 Also, without bodily injury liability and property damage liability coverage on your car insurance policy, you will be held personally responsible for any injuries or damages you cause to others in an auto accident.
 This could mean you will be forced to liquidate property, savings and other assets to pay for a judgment against you.

-If you carry bodily injury liability coverage, but with low limits, you could still be putting yourself at risk financially.
+If you carry bodily injury liability coverage with low limits, you could still be putting yourself at risk financially.
 If you cause a serious accident where injury expenses exceed your limits, you can be held responsible for the amount above your limits.

 The same applies to property damage liability insurance.
 Every state requires that you take financial responsibility in the event of an accident.
 If you have low limits on your property damage liability coverage, you are personally liable for the amount over and above what your insurance pays.